 Buying leasehold property is very affordable.
 Many say it’s something you should stay away from, but depending on the terms of the lease and your own personal situation it can be an excellent way to get into the market either by way of affordable home ownership, or as an investor.

 Leasehold is a form of ownership where you are purchasing the right to occupy a premises for a fixed term.
-For the purpose of this publication we are looking at 99 year leases, most of which have 51 years remaining.
+For the purpose of this publication we are looking at 99 year leases, most of which have 51 years remaining at the time of this writing.

 Leasehold properties are priced much lower than Freehold properties and they trade in the conventional Real Estate market, however, the value tends to decline as the end of the lease term approaches.